 The Original Run Starts the Inevitable Path to Hiatus

-To say the budget of Godzilla vs. Gigan was a very low one would be a dramatic understatement.
-The film is targeted towards very young children that made up the bulk of the fans of the Godzilla series when this film was originally released.
+To say the budget of Godzilla vs. Gigan was frugal would be a dramatic understatement.
+The film is targeted towards very young children that made up the bulk of the fans of the Godzilla series when this film was initially released.
 In truth, it seems only little kids had much interest in these films as the quality of the series started to collapse.

 The film sold nearly 1.8 million tickets in Japan during its 1972 run.
-That was not an awful figure and it was definitely enough to continue the series for three more films.
-Godzilla vs. Megalon (1973) and Godzilla vs. Mechagodzilla (1974) would continue the series death march.
-The Terror of Mechagodzilla (1975) was easily the best Godzilla films to be released in years and, ironically, did the worst at the box office.
+That was not an awful figure, and it was definitely enough to continue the series for three more films.
+Godzilla vs. Megalon (1973) and Godzilla vs. Mechagodzilla (1974) would continue the series' death march.
+The Terror of Mechagodzilla (1975) was easily the best Godzilla film to be released in years and, ironically, did the worst at the box office.
 The series ended until the flop of Godzilla 1985.
-In 1989, the series would once again launch a successful multi-year run with the release of Godzilla vs. Biolante.
+In 1989, the series would once again launch a successful multi-year run with the release of Godzilla vs. Biollante.

 What happened with Godzilla vs. Gigan in the United States?
 Not much.

-It did not receive a release in the United States until 1978 when it was briefly issued to drive-ins and matinée showings under the name Godzilla on Monster Island.
+It did not receive a release in the United States until 1978 when it was briefly hit drive-ins and matinée showings under the name Godzilla on Monster Island.
 The title is misleading as the movie does not primarily take place on Monster Island, but who is keeping tabs?